tiagomartinho/Reminders/README.md

 ## Possible Improvements

 * Use a Mocking framework to remove Mocks and Spies in tests
-* Use a Dependency Injection framework to improve ControllerFactory
+* Use a Dependency Injection framework to improve ViewControllerFactory and ControllerRouterFactory
 * Refactor RemindersEndToEndTest
 * Refactor RemindersPresenterTest
 * Refactor AddReminderPresenterTest